mongodb/specifications/source/message/OP_MSG.rst

-The client MUST be prepared to receive a response without ``moreToCome`` set prior to completing iteration of a cursor, even if an earlier response for the same cursor had ``moreToCome`` flag set.
+The client MUST be prepared to receive a response without ``moreToCome`` set prior to completing iteration of a cursor, even if an earlier response for the same cursor had the ``moreToCome`` flag set.
 To continue iterating such a cursor, the client MUST issue an explicit ``getMore`` request.